At Allergic Living, we’ve created a guide to help those with asthma to sleep, live, work, play and, most importantly, breathe better.

 2. Environmental Allergens

 Pollens can be tough to avoid.
-“When you talk about dust and dander, mold and mildew in the home, we have a pretty good handle on how to keep those to a minimum, says Christyne Soden, a project manager with the Association of Asthma Educators.
+“When you talk about dust and dander, mold and mildew in the home, we have a pretty good handle on how to keep those to a minimum, says Christyne Soden, a health-care administrator and former vice-president of the Association of Asthma Educators.
 “But the minute you step out your door you’re in a whole other environment.”

 Still, it’s important to do your best minimize exposure.
 “You want to do as much as you can practically to try to avoid increasing the medications, because the more medications you add on, the higher the doses, the more risk you have for adverse side effects,” says Szetler.